This homemade pizza dough recipe is way easier than you think. Mix the flour together and watch the dough rise. Now, any night can be pizza night.

 - Cover the bowl: Cover the bowl with plastic wrap and let the dough rise at room temperature for about two hours.

-Once the dough has risen, remove it from the bowl, place it on a lightly floured surface, and roll it out to your desired thickness.
-Add toppings to make your favorite pizza and bake in the oven at 450°F for about 15 minutes or until golden brown.
-We love marinara or alfredo sauce as the pizza sauce base.
-Bonus: Both of these sauces only take five minutes to make!
+Once you’re ready to bake the pizza, place the dough on a lightly floured surface and roll it out to your desired thickness.
+Add your favorite toppings and bake at 450°F for about 15 minutes or until it is golden brown.
+Here are our favorites sauces and toppings to get your ideas flowing!

 Hot tip: If you don’t have a pizza stone or special pizza pan, don’t fret!
 Bake the pizza on a baking sheet pan lined with parchment paper instead.

-Pizza dough is great to use in so many different ways!
-Don’t limit yourself to only pizzas — use it these ways, too!
+Obviously pizza dough is great to use in pizza – but why stop there?
+Use it in these ways, too!

 - Costco Chicken Bake: If you’ve had the Costco chicken bake, you know how delicious it is.
 This version of the Costco bake is packed with mozzarella, ranch dressing, bacon bits and chicken — YUM!